-Submit a soft copy of the completed questionnaire by the STET system:
+Submit the completed questionnaire to the Board via the STET system:

-- a. save the Excel file to your PC and complete the questionnaire - b. connect to the STET network - c. attach the questionnaire to an email and send to the address: isgaq@dps.iclnet.hk - d. disconnect from the STET network
+- a. save the Excel file to your PC and complete the questionnaire - b. connect to the STET network - c. attach i) the completed questionnaire in its original Excel format and ii) the scanned signed copy of "Covering Page" and "Questionnaire" in pdf format to an email and send it to the address: isgaq@dps.iclnet.hk - d. disconnect from the STET network

-If the file size of information required under the Memorandum section is less than 25MB in total, Scheme members should submit them by the STET system:
+If the file size of information required under the Memorandum section is less than 25MB in total, Scheme members should submit them to the Board via the STET system:

 - a. connect to the STET network

-- b. attach the documents to an email and send to the address: isgaqatt@dps.iclnet.hk
+- b. attach the documents to an email and send it to the address: isgaqatt@dps.iclnet.hk

 - c. disconnect from the STET network